2i2c-org/2i2c-org.github.io/content/blog/2025/good-citizen/index.md

 Along the way, we realized there are **two very different kinds of upstream contributions**:

-1. **Stakeholder-led contributions**: A contribution driven by the needs of a stakeholder (e.g., a 2i2c team member implementing a feature for our member communities).
+1. **Directed Contributions**: A contribution driven by the needs of our member communities and product roadmap.
+We call these "Directed" contributions because they address a targeted need driven by one stakeholder (us!).
-2. **Upstream-led contributions**: A contribution driven by the needs of the upstream community (e.g., a 2i2c team member reviewing a newcomer's pull request in an upstream repository).
+2. **Foundational contributions**: A contribution driven by the needs of the upstream community.
+We call these "Foundational contributions" because they're meant to provide the healthy foundation on which a community can operate and grow.

-And there's a special case of each type:

-3. **Individual-led contributions**: A contribution driven by the needs of an individual person (e.g., a person scratching an itch by contributing to an upstream project).

 Historically we have conflated these types of contributions, but we think it's key that we treat them differently.
-Here's our current thinking on the difference between `stakeholder-led` and `upstream-led` contributions in upstream communities.

-## What is a stakeholder in an open source project?
+## Everybody has an open source hat and a stakeholder hat

 Open source teams[^inclusive] are usually two kinds of teams that overlap heavily: